-There are two methods for updating - the easiest is the Automatic Update, which will work for most people.
+There are two methods for updating - the easiest is the one-click update, which will work for most people.
 If it doesn't work, or you just prefer to be more hands-on, you can follow the manual update process.

 If you see a "failed update" nag message, delete the file .maintenance from your WordPress directory using FTP.
 This will remove the "failed update" nag message.

-If the automatic upgrade doesn't work for you, don't panic!
+If the one-click upgrade doesn't work for you, don't panic!
 Just try a manual update.